 Frog: “They both seem like lame party guests.
 And I couldn’t go the whole night without strangling ALF to death.”

 Frog: “The Simpsons, at least the first 10 seasons, is one of the funniest shows in history.”

 Best pop star ever: Madonna vs. Michael Jackson

 Frog: “Michael Jackson.
 His musical output up to about 1989 is amazing, and Madonna… well, everything of hers I liked can probably fit on one CD.”
 In fact, I have my one greatest hits of Madonna’s tunes, while I have a lot of J5 and a couple of MJ albums.

 Fiercest supermodel biatch: Naomi Campbell vs. Janice Dickinson

-I’ve never watch, but the little I’ve read suggests that Janice Dickinson is less well hinged.
+I’ve never watched, but the little I’ve read suggests that Janice Dickinson is less well-hinged.
 Oh, and I hate the word biatch.